 - 1. All activities will be conducted in accordance with the CAAs. - 2.
-The criteria for evaluating the need for habitat management, including all uses described in this CD, will be determined during annual planning activities. - 3.
+The criteria for evaluating the need for habitat management, including all uses described in the CD, will be determined during annual planning activities. - 3.
 Activities must meet specific and articulated habitat and related wildlife objectives and contribute to the achievement of the purposes for which the refuge units were established.
-These objectives may be outlined in a Comprehensive Conservation Plan, a Habitat Management Plan, an Annual Work Plan, or in the Special Use Permit.
+These objectives may be outlined in a Comprehensive Conservation Plan, a Habitat Management Plan, an Annual Work Plan, or in the Special Use Permit. - 4.
+For grazing-specific activities: - a.
+No insecticides may be used on Refuge lands. - b.
+No supplemental feeding will be allowed on Refuge lands. - c.
+Control and maintenance of livestock will be the responsibility of the permittee. - d.
+Fencing, water supply, and other livestock management infrastructure needs and costs will be outlined on a site-by-site basis in the SUP. - 5.
+For farming-specific activities: - a.
+All activities will adhere to general conditions for cooperative farming programs as listed in the Cooperative Agriculture Use Policy (620 FW 2). - b.
+All operations are to be carried out in accordance with the BMPs and soil conservation practices.

-- 4. For grazing specific activities - a.
-No insecticides may be used on refuge lands. - b.
-No supplemental feeding will be allowed on refuge lands. - c.
-Control and maintenance of the livestock will be the responsibility of the permittee. - d.
-Fencing, water supply, and other livestock management infrastructure needs and costs will be outlined on a site by site basis in the SUP. - 5.
-For farming specific activities - a.
-All activities will adhere to general condition for cooperative farming programs as listed in the Cooperative Agriculture Use Policy (620 FW 2). - b.
-All operations are to be carried out in accordance with the BMPs and soil conservation practices. - c.
+- c.
 Pesticide use is restricted by type and economic threshold limitation.
 Annually, all proposed pesticides must be submitted to and approved by the Refuge Manager or the Regional or National Integrated Pest Management (IPM) coordinator. - 6.
-For having specific activities - a.
+For haying-specific activities: - a.
+Any Special Use Permits and Cooperative Agriculture Agreements will be written consistent with 620 FW 2 Cooperative Agriculture Use Policy and Region 6 Cooperative Agricultural Program Guidance (2018). - 7.
+For haying specific activities - a.
 Any Special Use Permits and Cooperative Agricultural Agreements will be written consistent with 620 FW 2 Cooperative Agricultural Use Policy and Region 6 Cooperative Agricultural Program Guidance (2018).